 19.2 Definitions : Paraffins - Straight chain and branched alkanes.
 Olefins - Straight chain and branched mono-olefins and di-olefins. - Monocyclic mono-olefins (with five or more carbon atoms in the ring) with or-without paraffinic side chains.
 Di-olefins - Straight chain or branched or monocyclic hydrocarbons (with five or more carbon atoms in any ring) with or without paraffinic side chains, containing two double bonds per molecule.
 Naphthenes - Monocyclic alkanes (with five or more carbon atoms in the ring) with or without paraffinic side chains.
-Aromatics - Monocyclic and bicyclic aromatic rings with or without paraffinic or olefinic side chains.
-Only one double bond may be present outside the aromatic ring.
+Aromatics - Monocyclic and bicyclic aromatic rings with or without paraffinic side chains.
 Oxygenates - Organic compounds containing oxygen.
-Biocomponents - Paraffins, olefins, di-olefins, naphthenes, aromatics and oxygenates, as defined above, derived in whole or part from biological origins.
+Biocomponents - Paraffins, olefins, naphthenes, aromatics and oxygenates, as defined above, derived in whole or part from biological origins.
 For the purposes of quantification, the biocomponent contribution of a given molecule is defined as the carbon, hydrogen and oxygen atoms from biological origin as a percent of the total molecule, on a mass/mass basis.
 The biocomponent contribution of a co-produced stream is determined as the bio feedstock percentage on a mass/mass basis.
+Metals Metals are defined as alkali metals, alkaline earth metals, transition metals, actinides, lanthanides, post-transition metals and metalloids.
+Alkali Metals Group 1 elements, excluding hydrogen.